temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Background-Definitions-and-Measures-Continued.md

 Which of the following is the property the every node has at least one lonk: A(N) = {g|N_i(b) is nonempty for all i in N}?
 -> { {12,23},{13,23},{12,13},{12,23,13} }
 There are 4 networks in A(N): 3 networks {12,23},{13,23} and {12,13}, each of which has 2 links; and {12,23,13}, which has 3 links.

+The Small-World model in Watts and Strogatz(1999) shows that by randomly rewiring a small but nontrivial function of links from a highly structured lattice(格子):
+-> Networks with high clustering and low diameter are generated.

 ```